-The Company received an assessment for withholding taxes for one of its subsidiaries related to multiple tax years under review.
-The total amount of the tax assessment plus estimated penalties and interest was \$8.3 million and \$12.5 million as of December 31, 2022 and 2021, respectively, and the Company will be indemnified for \$8.1 million and \$12.3 million, respectively, of this exposure from the third-party prior owner of the subsidiary.
-The Company does not believe that the ultimate resolution of these proceedings will have a material adverse impact on its financial condition, results of operations, or cash flows.
+The Company is challenging an assessment for withholding taxes at one of its subsidiaries related to multiple tax years.
+The total amount of the tax assessment, including estimated penalties and interest, is \$6.8 million as of December 31, 2023, of which up to \$6.7 million would be reimbursable to the Company under an indemnity agreement with the third-party prior owner of the subsidiary.
+The Company does not believe the ultimate resolution of these proceedings will have a material adverse impact on its financial condition, results of operations or cash flows.